isadovskiy/grunt-compile-handlebars/README.md

 * a string representing the path to a [globbed representation](http://gruntjs.com/api/grunt.file#globbing-patterns) of the files.
 * an array of literal paths, globbed paths, or a combination of the two

-__`globals`__ - globals that can be included, useful for when you have template specific data, but want some data available to all templates
+__`globals`__ - globals that can be included, useful for when you have template specific data, but want some data available to all templates.
+It's an array, which items (in addition to the normal configurable values) can be an inline JSON representations of a data

 __`helpers`__ - handlebars helpers

 __`partials`__ - handlebars partials

 __`registerFullPath`__ - normally, helpers and partials are registered under their basename, rather than their path (e.g. partial at `partials/deep/awesomePartial.handlebars` is registered as `{{> awesomePartial}}`).
 When set to `true`, helpers and partials are registered under their full paths (e.g. {{> partials/deep/awesomePartial}}), to prevent clobbering after resolving globbed values.